MilesCranmer/research_match/README.md

 `export ADS_DEV_KEY=JFJJ38fJ02VZ09JFD...`

 `1`.
-Put all names in a text file, say `names.txt`, one name per line, first name before last, space separated.
+Put all names in a text file, say `names.txt`, one name per line (it doesn't matter how you write them).
 For example:
 ```
 Carl Sagan
-Donald Knuth
+Knuth, Donald E.
 Ada Lovelace
 ...
 ```